Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 • Ring Lights: Not just for influencers.
 They put a neat little circle in the cat's eye that makes them look alive.

 • Flash: Use it carefully.
 Never fire a flash directly into a cat's face—it's jarring and results in "demon eyes."
 Bounce it off the ceiling instead.
+If you want to take the next step into off-camera lighting, Strobist's free Lighting 101 course walks you through it from scratch on a single speedlight.

 Working With the "Talent"